Regulation or blanket bans? The answer is clear

 In recent cases where Indian states have attempted to introduce blanket bans on gambling, the primary reason for the harsh idea has stemmed from stories of desi people who have met awful faiths at the strong hands of gambling addiction.

-There’s no doubt that every one of these instances is absolutely horrible, but are blanket bans the solution?
+There’s no doubt that every one of these instances is absolutely horrible.
+But are blanket bans the solution?

 Experience tells us they aren’t